B4sicallyF0x/HawOptimizer/README.md

 # HawOptimizer
 This script is intended to speed up and clean your Windows 10 PC.

+# ⚠️ README ⚠️

+**I will not update this script anymore.
+It is obsolete but still works.
+Be careful with the scripts you run, some can break the system irreversibly.
+I am not responsible for any damage caused by this script.**

 # How do I use it?
 -Go to the Release's page and download it